50 Dumbest Things Tourists Have Ever Done

 Some tourists decide to vandalize irreplaceable landmarks, or break things while pursuing the perfect selfie.
 Others are simply lacking brains and common sense when it comes to travel.

 We’ve gathered the 50 dumbest things travelers have ever done.
 Be prepared to laugh and cry at the same time.

 50. Standing in Line to Take Pictures With a Wall of Bubble Gum

 Some places, like the Louvre, are worth a long line.
 A wall filled with used gum is not one of these places.

 That hasn’t stopped tourists in Seattle, Washington, from spending long periods of time in line in order to take a selfie next to the germ-ridden wall.
 Or, worse, to add their own piece of gum to it.
 There are simply much better ways to spend your time in Seattle than in a dirty and overrated tourist trap.

 This isn't a dumb thing one tourist has done.
 Rather, it's a ridiculous tradition of every obnoxious tourist who visits London.

-The famous Queen's Guard is an iconic symbol of England.
+The famous King's Guard is a symbol of England.
 They stand guard at the official places of residence of the British royal family.
-As could be expected, while on duty, they are expected to stand still or move in highly constrained marches.
-Tourists who haven't matured past the age of 5 take it as a challenge to make them react, doing their best to annoy them.
+As could be expected, while on duty, they are required to stand still or move in highly constrained marches.
+Tourists who haven't matured past age 5 take it as a challenge to make them react, doing their best to annoy them.

-Harassing the Queen's Guard is illegal, and bullying someone while they're working is a childish, jerky thing to do.
+Harassing the King's Guard is illegal, and bullying someone while they're working is a childish, jerkish thing to do.